mattechpro/SImpleRandomQuote/README.md

 # Description

-This project return a random quote from an static array, using Express and React.
+This project return a random quote from a static array, using Express and React.